Macau Post Daily: Content

 The paper was launched to provide Macau with an independent English-language daily that caters for all its different communities interested in reading news in the world's "universal language," not just expatriates.
 About half of the daily's readership are local Chinese, Portuguese and Macanese permanent residents, while the remainder are visitors, scholars, consultants, diplomats and others.
-The newspaper's coverage is based on the principles of professional journalism, i.e., separating news and opinion, following the "5Ws" guideline, attributing sources and captioning and crediting news photos and other images).
+The newspaper's coverage is based on the principles of professional journalism, i.e., separating news and opinion, following the "5Ws" guideline, attributing sources and captioning and crediting news photos and other images.
 It is also focused on highlighting the importance of multicultural tolerance and understanding, as well as Macau's unique tangible and intangible cultural heritage.
 According to its founding editorial, the newspaper adheres to the "One China" and "One Country, Two Systems" principles.

+The Macau Post Daily is perhaps the world's first newspaper whose masthead lists its staff, printer, wire services (AFP and Xinhua), and company details alongside the AI tools (DeepSeek and Gemini) used for proofreading and referencing.

 The newspaper is the world's only English-language newspaper to publish daily a whole page (P. 12) about the Portuguese- and Spanish-speaking world.
 It also publishes a daily news page mainly focused on the Philippines.
 Its Page 4 is dedicated to photo-features about Macau's cultural and artistic events.
-Its local news, features and photos as well as opinion articles are available on its website.
+Apart from its print edition, it also published an e-edition.
 All its articles and photos are attributed to their sources.
-Its local news articles are also released on Facebook (some of them in Chinese) and linked to Twitter and LinkedIn accounts.
+Its local news articles are also released on Facebook and linked to Twitter and LinkedIn accounts.

 Circulation

-In its 22nd year of publication, The Macau Post Daily has a daily print run of about 5,000, including around 700 copies distributed outside Macau.
+In its 23rd year of publication, The Macau Post Daily has a daily print run of about 5,000, including several hundred copies distributed outside Macau.
 Subscriptions account for about 60 percent of the newspaper's circulation.

-From May 2025, the newspaper began to have a fully colored edition.